 P2X receptors are expressed by wide array of cell types.
 For example, P2X1R is expressed on astrocytes, oligodendrocytes, smooth, skeletal and heart muscle, osteoblasts and osteoclasts, adipocytes, platelets, endothelial cells, and exocrine secretary cells; P2X2R on neurons, astrocytes, oligodendrocytes, osteoblasts and osteoclasts, cartilage, keratinocytes, erythrocytes, and endocrine secretary cells; P2X3R on cardiac muscle, keratinocytes, and endothelial cells; P2X4R on neurons, microglial cells, cardiac muscle, osteoblasts and osteoclasts, endothelial cells, white blood cells, erythrocytes, and endo- and exocrine cells; P2X5R on neurons, astrocytes, osteoblasts, keratinocytes, and epithelial cells; P2X6R on neurons, heart muscle, epithelial cells, and endocrine secretory cells.
 Skeletal muscle cells and sympathetic neurons contain all P2X subtypes.

 P2X7R is structurally and functionally distinct from the other P2X receptors.
-Intense stimulation of P2X7Rs results in the formation of a large transmembrane pore that is permeable to molecules of size up to 900 Da (Burnstock and Verkhratsky, 2012), further increasing the extracellular [ATP], and can lead to activation of caspases and cell death.
+The affinity of ATP for P2X7R is low, and micromolar extracellular concentrations of ATP do not activate it.
+Intense stimulation of P2X7Rs results in the formation of a large transmembrane pore that is permeable to molecules of size up to 900 Da (Burnstock and Verkhratsky, 2012), further increasing the extracellular [ATP], and that can lead to activation of caspases and cell death.

 Burnstock G, Verkhratsky A: Purinergic Signalling and the Nervous System.
 Springer, 2012. doi: 10.1007/978-3-642-28863-0.